bilyes/conman/README.md

 func main() {
     // Create a concurrency manager with a limit of 2.
-    // This means that no more than 2 go routines will
+    // This means that the total number of concurrently running
+    // tasks will never exceed 2.
-    // be running at the same time. cm := conman.New(2)
+    cm := conman.New(2)

     cm.Run(&slowFibo{operand: 5})